konstructio/kubefirst/docs/kubefirst/local/explore/user-creation.md

 ![default user creation](../../../img/kubefirst/local/default-user-creation.png)

-The existance of a new user with your specified paramaters demonstrates that you have succesfully updated your users using Atlantis!
+The existence of a new user with your specified parameters demonstrates that you have successfully updated your users using Atlantis!